IHPC-Physics-AI/Missing-Physics-Rotor/README.md

 # UPDATES 20/6 - 24/6 25" #
 Tasks in Past Week:
-- Visualise experimental data for specific mode vibration (figure out which mode it is)
+- Visualise experimental data for specific mode vibration (figure out which mode it is).
+In reality data is supposed to be decomposed into the 3 modes.
 - Explore more variety of driving force forms while still keeping sole dependence on mode position.
 Attempt to match experimental plot.
 - Run collaborators' script to visualise provided experimental data with respect to rotor frequency across time.
 Compare against results in experiment paper.
 - Final improvements to old 2D NN.

 ## Implementation of Differential 2-Equations in Code (2nd Try) ##
-Plotted of experimental values (x mode displacement against time).
+Plot of experimental values (x mode displacement against time).
 Rapid fluctuations with no decay over time.
 Mode positions between 1.0 and -1.0.
 Is the torque being applied caused by periodic laser detections of the arms?
 Visually hard to see damping due to noise of high frequencies.
 No torque in actual experiment.
 Laser is only used as detection, no voltage involved.

 After appropriate change made to mu (still keep f = 0.01 * x):